Military Disney Tips

 Pinocchio Village Haus – LD $ – Counter Service – Sandwiches, flatbread pizzas, pasta, salads, and soft drinks.

-Cinderella’s Royal Table – BLD $$$ – Table Service – You can dine in Cinderella Castle with the princesses during breakfast, lunch and dinner.
+Cinderella’s Royal Table – BLD $$$ – Table Service – You can dine in Cinderella Castle with the princesses during breakfast, lunch, and dinner.
 Breakfast and lunch are Character meals.
 Reservations are necessary (this restaurant fills up within minutes 180 days prior!).
-Characters vary, but almost always include Cinderella and the Fairy Godmother and may include Belle, Jasmine and Snow White.
+Characters vary, but almost always include Cinderella and the Fairy Godmother, and may include Belle, Jasmine, and Snow White.
 Breakfast options are from basic to decadent, while kids dine on scrambled eggs and waffles.
 Lunch and dinner offerings include: Soup of the Day, salad, Seared Pork Tenderloin, Pan-seared All-Natural Chicken, and Summer Vegetable Couscous.
-At Lunch and dinner enjoy expensive wines by the glass and bottle.
+At Lunch and dinner, enjoy expensive wines by the glass and bottle.

 Friar’s Nook – LS $ – Counter Service – Hot dogs, mac ‘n cheese, and drinks.

 Be Our Guest Restaurant – BL $ D $$ – Modified Counter Service for breakfast and lunch and Table service for dinner – Dine in Beast’s Castle, during breakfast and lunch order at the Quick Service registers at the end of the queue and your meal will be delivered to your table.
-During dinner enjoy regular table service.
+During dinner, enjoy regular table service.
 Breakfast includes eggs, quiche, and breakfast sandwiches.
 Lunch features: sandwiches, salads, and soups.
-While dinner offerings include steak, seafood, pork, lamb and more.
-Beer and wine served with dinner.
+While dinner offerings include steak, seafood, pork, lamb, and more.
+Beer and wine are served with dinner.

-Gaston’s Tavern – S $ – Counter Service – Ham and cheese or smoked turkey and gouda sandwiches, fruit and cheese plate, the unique beverage LeFou’s Brew, other snacks, and a extremely awesome cinnamon roll are some of the offerings.
+Gaston’s Tavern – S $ – Counter Service – Ham and cheese or smoked turkey and gouda sandwiches, fruit and cheese plate, the unique beverage LeFou’s Brew, other snacks, and an extremely awesome cinnamon roll are some of the offerings.

 Prince Eric’s Village Market – S $ – Cart Service – Grab and go healthy options.